-Approval of an independent school that fails to complete timely application for further approval reapproval shall terminate on the date specified in the most recent approval action, provided that the school received notification of the expiration of the approval period required in Section 2223.5 (Renewal).
-The Board may extend the reapplication period for good cause.
+Approval of an independent school that fails to complete a timely application for further approval reapproval shall terminate on the date specified in the most recent approval action, provided that the school received notification of the expiration of the approval period required in Section 2224.8 (Reapplication).

-2223.98 Revocation or Suspension of Approval-
+22263.28 Revocation or Suspension of Approval-

-Prior to recommending revocation or suspension of approval, the Secretary shall initiate a formal investigation pursuant to Subsection rule 2223.109 (Complaints; Investigations).
+Prior to recommending revocation or suspension of approval under any provision of these rules, the Secretary shall initiate a formal investigation pursuant to Subsection rule 22263.39 (Complaints; Investigations).
 Following the formal investigation, the Secretary shall share the findings with the Council of Independent Schools.
 The Council shall consider the findings from the investigation and the Secretary's proposed resolution and issue a written opinion on the same.
-If, after receiving the Council's opinion, the Secretary determines that revocation or suspension of approval is warranted, the Secretary shall notify the State-Board of the recommendation and provide notice to the school.
-The State-Board shall hold a hearing pursuant to 3 V.S.A. chapter 25 to consider the Secretary's recommendation.
+If, after receiving the Council's opinion, the Secretary determines that revocation or suspension of approval is warranted, the Secretary shall notify the State Board of the recommendation and provide notice to the school.
+The State Board shall hold a hearing pursuant to 3 V.S.A. chapter 25 to consider the Secretary's recommendation.

-(a) After p-providing an opportunity for hearing, the Board may revoke, suspend, or impose conditions on the approval of an approved independent school for:
+(a) After p-providing an opportunity for hearing, the Board may revoke, suspend, or impose conditions on the approval of an approved independent school or the approval of the school to receive public funds for:

-- 1) (1) Failure to demonstrate that the school has the resources required to meet its stated objectives; - 2) (2) Failure to comply with statutory requirement or the Board's rules for approved independent schools, including failure to submit an annual compliance assurance; - 3) (3) Failure to report any of the financial events listed in (b) below; or - 4) (4) Failure to make an annual enrollment report to the Secretary as required by 16 V.S.A. § 166.(b)(4). - (b) An approved independent school shall report to the Secretary within five days after its knowledge of any of the following events, unless the failure is de minimus: - (1) The school's failure to file its federal or State tax returns when due, taking into account permissible extensions of time; - (2) The school's failure to meet its payroll obligations as they are due or pay federal or State payroll tax obligations when due; - (3) The school's failure to maintain required retirement contributions; - (4) The school's use of designated funds for nondesignated purposes; - (5) The school's inability to fully comply with the financial terms of its secured installment debt obligations over a period of two consecutive months, including the school's failure to make interest or principal payments as they are due or to maintain any required financial ratios; - (6) The withdrawal or conditioning of the school's accreditation on financial grounds by a private, State or regional agency recognized by the Board for accrediting purposes; or - (7) The school's insolvency as defined in 9 V.S.A. § 2286-(a). - (c) If the State Board reasonably believes that an approved independent school lacks the financial capacity to meet its stated objectives during the period of its approved status, the Board shall so notify the school in writing and shall act in accordance with the procedure set forth in 16 V.S.A. § 166-(b)(8)(B). - (d) If the State-Board, after having provided the school a reasonable opportunity to respond to the Board's notification, does not find that the school has satisfactorily responded or demonstrated its financial capacity, the Board may establish a review team that, with the consent of the school, includes a member of the Council of Independent Schools, to: - (1) Conduct a school visit to assess the school's financial capacity;
+- 1. f(1) Failure to demonstrate that the school has the resources required to meet its stated objectives; - 2. f(2) Failure to comply with a statutory requirement for approved independent schools or the Board's rules for approved independent schools, including failure to submit an annual compliance assurance; - 3.) f(3) Failure to report any of the financial events listed in (b) below; or - 4. f(4) Failure to make an annual enrollment report to the Secretary as required by 16 V.S.A. § 166.(b)(4). - (b) An approved independent school shall report to the Secretary within five days after its knowledge of any of the following events, unless the failure is de minimus: - (1_t) The school's failure to file its federal or State tax returns when due, taking into account permissible extensions of time; - (2_t) The school's failure to meet its payroll obligations as they are due or pay federal or State payroll tax obligations when due; - (3.t) The school's failure to maintain required retirement contributions; - (4. t) The school's use of designated funds for nondesignated purposes;